Quillor/firstVoteNC/README.md

 	-`$ git pull production master` - production

-## HOW TO SETUP it in your LOCALHOST
+## HOW TO SETUP/RUN THE WP FILES IN YOUR LOCALHOST
 1. WP FILES
   - copy the content of your wp-config-sample to wp-config
   - put your DB Details